uj-robotics/turtlebot/README.md

 * color_tracker - Track the movement of red ball with using laptop camera and red ball.
 So you can control the movement of turtlebot with using red ball.

-* hand_gesture - hand recognition sample -> not connected to turtlebot.

 * optical_flow_robotic -> In this module you can find a implementation of optical flow to control turtlebot.
 * tester -> sample python server for testing our clients in java/c++/python